marianasvega/WRO_FE-CETYS/README.md

 <br>
 <br>

+** **

 ## How it all comes together (explaining the code) 💻
 We will now discuss how all of the previously mentioned mechanisms assemble together in our final code (Open and Obstacle Challenge).
-Before we start, we will add all of the functions used allong the code to use as reference for when they appear.
+Before we start, we will show all of the functions used along the code to use as reference for when they appear next.

 ```ruby
 void printDistances(long distanceLeft, long distanceMid, long distanceRight) {